What is SIPPRA?

 Yes.
 SIPPRA requires that an independent evaluator determine whether project outcomes have been met before the federal government can make payments based on those validated outcomes.
 42 U.S.C. § 1397n-2(c)(2).

 Are there specific metrics a grant recipient must meet in order to receive payments after a project is completed?
+(NEW)

 Feasibility Study Awards